 - Listings of internship hosts and volunteer opportunities

-Single Parent/Homemaker Services provide a wide range of workshops, and personal assistance to single parents, single pregnant women, and displaced homemakers.
+Single Parent/Homemaker Services (SPHS) provide a wide range of workshops and personal assistance to single parents, single pregnant women and displaced homemakers.
 Referral to other College offices and relevant outside community agencies is also available.
 SPHS staff assist students at the Elkhorn Valley, Fort Omaha and South Omaha campuses.

-The College’s Academic Resource Centers provide resources, technologies, and services to support the learning needs of students in various areas of the College’s curriculum.
-Students have access to state-of-the-art equipment, including laser printers, microcomputers, and specialized software.
-The Academic Resource Centers are located at Elkhorn Valley, Fort Omaha, Fremont, Sarpy, and South Omaha campuses and the Fremont Area and Sarpy centers.
+The College’s Academic Resource Centers provide resources, technologies and services to support the learning needs of students in various areas of the College’s curriculum.
+Students have access to state-of-the-art equipment, including printers, microcomputers and specialized software.
+The Academic Resource Centers are located at the Elkhorn Valley, Fort Omaha and South Omaha campuses and the Fremont Area and Sarpy centers.
 Services are provided free to currently enrolled students.

-- Math Centers are located near the Academic Resource Centers and are available to students taking MCC math classes.
-Math Centers provide drop in assistance, solution manuals and tutorial software, graphing programs, and assessment test preparation.
+Math Centers are located near the Academic Resource Centers and are available to students taking MCC math classes.
+Math Centers provide drop-in assistance, solution manuals and tutorial software, instructional videotapes, graphing programs and assessment test preparation.

-- Writing Centers staffed by experienced English teachers and writing consultants, provide professional assistance, writing workshops, Teacher Talk sessions, and assignment design feedback to help students and faculty with written communication across academic disciplines and beyond.
-Simply stated, it is a place into which writers invite other writers to dialogue about writing.
+Writing Centers, staffed by experienced English teachers and writing consultants, provide professional assistance, writing workshops, Teacher Talk sessions and assignment design feedback to help students and faculty with written communication across academic disciplines and beyond.
+Simply stated, it is a place where writers invite other writers to dialogue about writing.
 Writing Centers are available at all College locations.
 For more information, visit resource.mccneb.edu/WritingCenter/.

 - learning in a cooperative environment